cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/deploy-a-nextjs-site.md

 ### Edge runtime

-All server-side routes in your Next.js project must be configured as "Edge" runtime routes, when running on Cloudflare Pages.
+All server-side routes in your Next.js project must be configured as "Edge" runtime routes when running on Cloudflare Pages.
 You must add `export const runtime = 'edge'` to each individual server-side route.

 {{<Aside type="note">}}